LdDl/ch/README.md

 # ch - Contraction Hierarchies
 ## Contraction Hierarchies (with bidirectional version of Dijkstra's algorithm) for computing shortest path in graph.

-This library provides classic implementation of Dijkstra's algorithm and turn restrictions extension also.
+This library provides classic implementation of Dijkstra's algorithm and maneuver restrictions extension also.

 ## Table of Contents